Overview Revised October 3, 2017

 The SL is run by the teams entering with general oversight by the SJCC Board.
 Any significant changes may be voted by a majority in attendance at the annual pre-start SL meeting in the fall.

-Games are 8 ends, and commencing in 2016-2017 will be on Tuesday Nights either at 6:00pm or 8:30pm (rotating with ladies league) or as decided by the SJCC Curling Director.
+Games are 8 ends, on Tuesday Nights.
+First practice is either at 6:00pm or 8:45pm (rotating with ladies league) or as decided by the SJCC Curling Director.

-Extra games if required are typically booked on Sundays to make up the extra draws need when there are greater than 12 teams.
-The plan for the 2016-2017 season is to go with the Tuesday night dates only.
+Extra games if required are typically booked on Sundays to make up the extra draws needed when there are greater than 12 teams.

-The draw is drafted (by Rick Rowsell) to ensure were possible, teams play on all ices evenly with even rock colour assignments.
+The draw has been drafted to ensure were possible, teams play on all ices evenly with even rock colour assignments.
 Rock colour is decided and posted in the draw.

 Blue rocks practice first.
-First practice is 20 minutes prior to Game Time and Second Practice is 10 Minutes before game time.
 Practice will a maximum of 1 rock up and back per player with one player throwing a third rock back towards the glass which will be the draw to the button for hammer.

 To ensure both sides of the sheet get thrown on during practice, the team with blue stones will throw their draw to the button clockwise towards the glass and yellow rocks will throw counter clockwise.